 Tokyo sets another virus record days after Olympics begin

-TOKYO (AP) — Tokyo reported 3,177 new coronavirus cases on Wednesday, setting an all-time high and exceeding 3,000 for the first time days after the start of the Olympics.
-The new cases exceeded the earlier record of 2,848 set the previous day and brought the total for the Japanese capital to...
+Tokyo has reported 3,177 new coronavirus cases, setting an all-time high and exceeding 3,000 for the first time days after the start of the Olympics.

 Why is Duterte still riding high despite recession, COVID?